instructlab/instructlab/README.md

 <a name="how-to-use"></a>
 # How to use `cli`

-First, you will need a properly-formatted **[example dataset](https://github.com/open-labrador/taxonomy)** to tune the model with.
-Once you have that, using the Labrador 🐶 method involves a number of steps, supported by various commands:
+Using the Labrador 🐶 method involves a number of steps, supported by various commands:

 ## 🏗️ 1.
 Initial setup
 - Initialize a local environment to use Labrador 🐶 via the **init**